 In May 1844, the new building was dedicated and the total cost for construction was $1,939.84.
 In October 1879, Sunday school was organized and began for the first time.
 In September 1880, the church reported for the year one baptism, one death, and 61 members.

 In September 1883, the church reported for the year 36 baptisms, 12 new members by letter, and 100 members.
 Sunday school records show 9 teachers with 60 people enrolled and an average attendance of 40.
 The original building was destroyed by fire and on December 21, 1892, a new church building was dedicated.

 In September 1922, committees were formed to solicit funds and submit a plan to dig and equip a basement for Sunday school rooms under the church building.

-In 1951, the church undergoes a remodel and addition, during this time all evening services are held at the neighboring Methodist church and all other services are held at Burlington Elementary.
+In 1951, the church undergoes a remodel and addition, during this time all evening services are held at the neighboring Methodist church, and all other services are held at Burlington Elementary.
 In 1959, the new education building is dedicated.
-This building has 31 Sunday school rooms, a kitchen, dining room and recreation area.
+This building has 31 Sunday school rooms, a kitchen, a dining room, and a recreation area.

 In March 2000, Saving Grace Food Pantry was opened to serve the community.

-In 2012, the new atrium including starting point and the connections café was constructed and members began using it for a comfortable place to socialize and enjoy breakfast items.
+In 2012, the new atrium including the starting point and the connections café was constructed and members began using it as a comfortable place to socialize and enjoy breakfast items.

-In 2018, the main sanctuary was remodeled with new paint, carpet, lights and blinds.
+In January of 2018, the main sanctuary was remodeled with new paint, carpet, lights, and blinds.
 The stage was extended.
 The pews were removed and replaced with chairs.

-Presently, the church has two weekend services with many bible studies groups available during both services and Children’s and Youth programs on Wednesday evenings along with Connection Groups meeting throughout the week on and off campus.
+Presently, the church has two-weekend services (Sunday 8:30 am & 10:45 am) with many bible study groups available at 9:30 am.
+The Children’s (Kidz Rock 7-8 pm) and Youth programs (6:30 pm) occur on Wednesday evenings along with many Connection Groups throughout the week on and off campus.